rizwan09/budget_model/conflicts.md

 conflict24: Can load full enc and rcnn gen part from (rcnn gen + rcnn enc initialized with full enc) and write the performance in a file.

-run_just_output_layer_gen_rt: I can train jointly just output layer gen + rcnn enc (initialized with full enc), and later load only the rcnn gen part with the full enc from the other model from the output of this rcnn_gen.py
+run_just_output_layer_rt: I can train jointly just output layer gen + rcnn enc (initialized with full enc), and later load only the rcnn gen part with the full enc from the other model from the output of this rcnn_gen.py

+run_conflict_25: load full rt encoder (conflict23) and (with no generator or with loading defferent geneartor like rcnn of tao lei_rt (conflict24), just output layer (conflict25), run the experimens to collect/record result.